vschagen/mtk-eip93/README.md

 Initial attemps for the EIP-93 Crypto Engine Driver.
 This Crypto Engine is available in the Mediatek MT7621 SoC.

-It enables hardware crypto for DES-ECB/CBC, 3DES-ECB/CBC and AES-ECB/CBC with 128/192/256 keysize.
+It enables hardware crypto for:
+* DES-ECB/CBC
+* 3DES-ECB/CBC
+* AES-ECB/CBC/CTR with 128/192/256 keysize.

-DES/3DES (todo: check for weak keys.)
+DES/3DES (todo: check for weak keys)

-AES-CTR (128/192/256)

 This should be added to your device DTS or better yet to the mt7621.dtsi: